change-hi/change-hi.github.io/morea/data-movement/outcome-data-movement.md

 ---
-title: "Understand the challenges and options in moving scientific data over the network"
+title: "You understand the challenges and options in moving scientific data over the network"
 published: true
 morea_id: outcome-data-movement
 morea_type: outcome
-morea_sort_order: 55
+morea_sort_order: 60
 ---
 * Demonstrate understanding of advantages and disadvantages of various bulk data transfer tools.
 * Understand appropriate solutions for a data transfer workflow, taking into account current computing, storage and network infrastructure, and end-point sites.